vanhoangkha/Networking-fundamentals/Day36_Extended_Access_Control_Lists.md

 range = range of ports

-You can use either the Cổng NUMBER or the specific TYPE (that has a KNOWN Cổng NUMBER)
+You can use either the Port NUMBER or the specific TYPE (that has a KNOWN Port NUMBER)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/03dd80be-1f0f-41ac-ae1a-bdb851579bb4)